googleapis/api-linter/docs/rules/0122/resource-collection-identifiers.md

-This rule scans messages with a `google.api.resource` annotation, and validates the format of `pattern` collection identifiers, specifically that they are in lowerCamelCase form and that it does not start with a slash.
+This rule scans messages with a `google.api.resource` annotation, and validates the format of `pattern` collection identifiers, specifically that they are in lowerCamelCase form and must start with a lowercase letter.

 ## Examples